French cheese galore: Brezain, Tomme de Savoie, Mimolette (extra vieille)

 I wasn’t prepared for the mimolette cheese to be soft and creamy upon my first bite.
 As I slowly chewed and savoured each bite, the cheese started melting on my tongue and started tasting very rich, nutty with heavy caramel flavours.
 For a cheese that resembles a light, juicy tropical fruit, its actual taste was quite the opposite.
 This was by far my favourite of the three cheeses.

-Brezain, Tomme de Savoie, Mimolette French cheeses
+One Response to French cheese galore: Brezain, Tomme de Savoie, Mimolette (extra vieille)